 Downriggers must be installed on the deck area aft of the gunwale board.
-Your boat is reinforced in this area for the installation of downriggers.
-DO NOT install or insert downriggers in the rod holders mounted in the gunwale boards; damage can occur.
+Pursuit Boats reinforces this area especially for the installation of downriggers.
+Downriggers should not be installed or inserted in the rod holders mounted in the gunwale boards as damage may occur.